FiddleBop's logo

 Right now, FiddleBop is:

-This Wales-based version of the band began not long after Jo and Dave moved to Powys in late 2017.
-Since then, we've done quite a few gigs, including several festivals (there's a list of recent ones here).
-What fun we've had at every gig!
+This Wales-based version of the band began not long after Jo and Dave moved to Powys in 2017.
+Since then we've played lots of gigs, including several festivals (there's a list of recent ones here).
+What fun we've had at every one of 'em!
 And how we are enjoying pushing the boundaries of Gypsy jazz!
 Smiley

 The early days: Jo and Dave, playing for Jo's Nana